Starsassault/eudemonis/_posts/2016-04-07-documentation.md

 ---
-layout: post
+layout: blue
 title: Documentation
 description: Learn how to install and use this theme.
 This document will be updated on a regular basis upon adding new features or bug fixes5
-img: image-10.jpg
+img:
-color: FF6F00
+color: DF722A
-author: webjeda
+category: Article
+number: No.1
 ---

 * some text
 {: toc}

+Thats the table of content code! obover: {: toc and it end with another curly bracket!
+6F3DDB

 # Installation:
 Fork the ``master`` branch and delete ``gh-pages`` branch in it.
 This is important because ``gh-pages`` branch is used here only to host the blog.
 You should be using the master branch as the source and create a fresh ``gh-pages`` branch.